ufjschool/ob-s14/drafts/final/davis.md

 So powerful, in fact, sports counseling and psychology has only recently become a profession of its own.
 Many Division I schools have yet to hire a sports counselor directly affiliated with their athletic departments.
 Why?
 The negative stigma that comes with counseling could offer one answer.

 Jaime Jenkins, a sports counselor affiliated with the University of Florida, didn’t even know her profession existed before coming to UF, where she studied exercise science.
-Now, with a PhD in mental health counseling, she owns a private practice in Gainesville and works primarily with UF student-athletes.
+Now, with a Ph.D. in mental health counseling, she owns a private practice in Gainesville and works primarily with UF student-athletes.

 “We’re investing a lot more and expecting a lot more of our student-athletes,” Jenkins said.
 “If we don’t support them to balance that out, we’re going to see more anxiety, more depression.”